MitchFawcett/DataProductsDemo/index.md

 This presentation demonstrates the use of Shiny and Slidify and how they can help us understand code blue occurances at a hospital.

+All of the code for my Shiny app and Slidify slides is at https://github.com/MitchFawcett/DataProductsDemo/blob/master/index.md

 --- .class #id

 ## What is Code Blue?